 From the car park follow the track trending south-east for half an hour to where it crosses a small stream, with a reservoir on the left.
 The track morphs into a steep bouldery path on the other side of the stream, and after a further ten minutes there is a junction with the left branch being signposted the Vallon de Pratcel.
 That is our return route, but we take the path to the right.
-This ascends easily and steadily through the forest above the Roche Blanche, with fine views down the Guiers Vif valley.
+This ascends easily and steadily through the forest below the Roche Blanche, with fine views down the Guiers Vif valley.
 After a further 40 minutes the path rises more steeply, crosses a fence, passes a couple of potholes to the left, and enters a pasture at a junction (1540 m).
 Turn right at the junction towards the cabin - the Habert de la Dame, which is reached an hour and half after leaving the car - a good place for second breakfast.

 The next target is the ridge rising up behind the cabin.
 Follow the path, and turn left up the ridge, which is the home of some very contented cows.
 The ridge is easy going, with fine views across the l'Aulp de Seuil.
 It is adorned with a line of boundary stones dating from 1822 which marked the frontier between France and the Kingdom of Sardinia's Savoy territory - the red and white cross being the coat of arms of Savoy, and the fleur de lys being the official emblem of the kings of France.
 Savoy was finally annexed by France in 1860.